 Below left: 1st photo - Old stems have shaggy bark shedding in long thin strips on old growth as these climbing on a tree show.
 2nd photo - This tree has several vine stems climbing on it including one wrapping around the others.

 Notes: Riverbank Grape is native to much of the U.S. except states in the SW and the far south.
 It is also native to the lower Canadian provinces from Manitoba eastward.
 In Minnesota it is found in almost all counties except 18 that are widely scattered in the western half of the state and Lake County in the Arrowhead.
-Eloise Butler cataloged the plant on April 29, 1907 as indigenous to the Garden Area.
-She used the former species name V. vulpina.
-It has been listed on all the Garden Census listings since.
+Eloise Butler cataloged the plant on April 29, 1907 as V. vulpina, and also when she planted the species in 1922.
+As only V. riparia is indigenous to the Garden area it is probable she was finding one of the former species of V. vulpina that are now classified as V. riparia.
+She obtained the 1922 plants from the Park Board Nursery so it is likely that they too were V. riparia.
+Martha Crone planted it in 1947 when she was developing the Upland Garden and listed it on her 1951 census as V. riparia.

 Uses: Extensive use of wild grapes has been made for jellies and wine.
 Mature wild grapes can make jelly if you follow the recipe for cultivated grapes and add pectin.
 HOWEVER, the berries have a lot of pulp and most of the space is occupied by the seeds, so you will need a lot of berries to make 8oz of jelly.